kguralpdx/plotly-challenge/README.md

 ## Overview

 The purpose of this challenge is to build an interactive dashboard to explore belly button biodiversity data, which catalogs the microbes that colonize human navels.
 Several plots are included on the dashboard--a bar chart to show the top 10 OTUs found in the chosen test subject's belly button, a gauge chart to show the washing frequency, and a bubble chart to display each sample found in that individual.
+There's also a some demographic information displayed about that individual test subject.
+There's a dropdown of all the test subjects so choosing one updates all the plots on the page.

 ### Files and Folders